 A quick glance at a map is enough to tell you just how much there is to see while driving from Denver to Santa Fe – making a list of the route's gorgeous mountains alone is next to impossible, given how many there are.
 Here are some of the places that'll take your trip to the next level:

-4. Staunton State Park – boasting granite cliffs, huge meadows, and plenty of wildlife, this park is not to be missed
+4. Staunton State Park – Staunton State Park is a majestic showcase of nature, featuring towering granite cliffs, expansive meadows, and diverse wildlife, a picturesque spectacle that is not to be overlooked.

-5. Mt Falcon Park – home to many beautiful hiking trails and John Brisben Walker's castle, which was famously struck by lightning
+5. Mt Falcon Park – Mt Falcon Park offers stunning hiking trails and the historical intrigue of John Brisben Walker's castle ruins, a structure famously struck by lightning.

-6. Tiny Town & Railroad – an amusement park with a small-town theme (literally!) and a miniature railway you can ride
+6. Tiny Town & Railroad – Tiny Town & Railroad is a charming amusement park featuring a delightful small-town theme and a fun miniature railway, perfect for a family outing.

-7. Pike & San Isabel National Forests/Cimarron & Comanche National Grasslands – this expansive area is a sea of green, and it has some of the state's highest peaks, including Mount Elbert, the tallest in Colorado
+7. Pike & San Isabel National Forests/Cimarron & Comanche National Grasslands – Pike & San Isabel National Forests/Cimarron & Comanche National Grasslands offers an endless sea of green, punctuated by Colorado's highest peaks, including the lofty Mount Elbert.

-13. Santa Fe National Forest – a must-see spot for visitors of Santa Fe, this expansive and elevated forest has beautiful views as far as the eye can see
+13. Santa Fe National Forest – Santa Fe National Forest is a scenic wonder for all visitors to Santa Fe, offering sprawling, elevated woodland vistas that stretch as far as the eye can see.

 An image of the the Santa Fe National Forest trail entrance.
 Sangre de Cristo mountains can be seen ahead and some green aspen trees by the parking lot.